32-Year-Old NBA Rookie Steps Off Bench And Floors Crowd In 'Helluva Opening Night'

 Andre Ingram didn't know why his exit interview had been bumped up a day.
 But he had his bags packed anyway.
 A longtime veteran of the NBA's minor league, he knew there was no need to dawdle after his season wrapped with the South Bay Lakers in El Segundo, Calif., especially with his wife and their daughters waiting for him in Virginia.

-By the end of the meeting Monday, though, it was clear they'd need to be coming West instead: For the first time in more than a decade spent grinding in the minors, Ingram, 32, was getting called up to play with the Los Angeles Lakers.
+By the end of the meeting Monday, though, it was clear they would need to be coming west instead: For the first time in more than a decade spent grinding in the minors, Ingram, 32, was getting called up to play with the Los Angeles Lakers through season's end.

 Then, the NBA rookie with the gray-speckled hair just went ahead and dropped 19 points on the league's top-ranked team.